sizief/pomodoro/README.md

-[Pomodoro.works](https://pomodoro.works).
+[Pomodoro.aliday.me](https://pomodoro.aliday.me).
 Built with React / Ruby Sinatra / Docker compose / Nginx / Traefik

 ### Development
-- Add this to `/etc/hosts` -> `127.0.0.1        dev.pomodoro.works      dev-api.pomodoro.works    dev-traefik.pomodoro.works` (dev url is already added to [Google](https://console.developers.google.com/apis/credentials?project=pomodoro-1574243762652)).
+- Add this to `/etc/hosts` -> `127.0.0.1        dev.pomodoro.aliday.me      dev-api.pomodoro.aliday.me    dev-traefik.pomodoro.aliday.me` (dev url is already added to [Google](https://console.developers.google.com/apis/credentials?project=pomodoro-1574243762652)).
 Then get `token_id` from the google console, and save it to `./app/.env.prod`
-- Cd to root of project and run `tmuxinator`
+- Cd to root of project and run `docker-compose -f docker-compose-dev.yml up --build`

-Now you can check app at `dev.pomodoro.works` and traefik at `dev-traefik.pomodoro.works`
+Now you can check app at `dev.pomodoro.aliday.me` and traefik at `dev-traefik.pomodoro.aliday.me`

 - Connect to DB:
   - `docker exec -it pomodoro_db_1 sh`